PHBS/RM-QF/files/quant_topics.md

 # Quant Finance Topics
-* Below is an overview of quant finance topics biased by my research
+* Below is an overview of quant finance topics limited by my knowledge and biased by my research

 # Sell Side Research
 * Relatively more established as a academic field: easier to find literature, easier to add contribution